-Public consultation on options to amend the adult social care charging policy concluded in April 2020.
-An independent report on the outcome of the consultation, and an impact assessment relating to the options consulted upon, will inform decision making on the content of a new adult social care charging policy ('the Policy') from April 2021.
-The report can be found at Appendix B. The impact assessment can be found at Appendix C.
+Public consultation on a range of options to amend the adult social care charging policy has concluded.
+An independent report on the outcome of the consultation, and an impact assessment relating to the options consulted upon, are now available.
+These documents will inform decision making on the content of a new adult social care charging policy ('the Policy') from April 2021.